-6.3.1 The keyboard and screen
+6.3.2 The keyboard and screen

 The keyboard channel produces a sequence of integer values corresponding to keys pressed at the terminal.
 Values are normally either ASCII values for simple keys, or special values for TDS function keys.
-These values are discussed in more detail in section 16.1.
-User programs will normally use the input procedures from the library userio, introduced in section 6.5.
+These values are discussed in more detail in section 16.6.
+User programs will normally use the input procedures from the library streamio, introduced in section 6.5.

 The screen channel accepts a sequence of screen control commands.
 Each command consists of a BYTE tag identifying the command, followed by the data for the command.
-These commands are discussed in more detail in section 16.1.
-User programs will normally use the output procedures from the library userio, introduced in section 6.5.
+These commands are discussed in more detail in section 16.6.
+User programs will normally use the output procedures from the library streamio, introduced in section 6.5.
+These procedures specify the screen channel to have the protocol SS whose declaration is in the library strmhdr, which is automatically referenced when an EXE is compiled.